Canon G7 X Mark II versus Canon 200D

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, and both provide the same movie specifications (1080/60p).

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the 200D has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the G7X Mark II relies on live view and the rear LCD for framing.
 The following table reports on some other key feature differences and similarities of the Canon G7 X Mark II, the Canon 200D, and comparable cameras.
-The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Canon 200D (⇒ lft)||optical||no||3.0||1040||swivel||YES||4000||5.0||9.8||no|